 To enable or allow “Automatically sign in,” download the Autologon tool and extract it into a folder using WinRAR or any other app.
 Double-click on Autologon (for 32-bit OS) or Autologon64 (for 64-bit OS) to open it.

-Enter your username password, and then click on the Enable button.
+Enter your username and password, and then click on the Enable button.

-To disable the Autologin in your Windows 10 PC, enter the password in the Password box and click the “Disable” button.
+To disable Autologin on your Windows 10 PC, enter the password in the Password box and click the Disable button.

 You can download the Autologon tool from the official website.

-4. How to Enable Automatically sign in Windows 10 using Control Userpasswords2?
+How to Enable Automatically Sign in Windows 10 using Control Userpasswords2?

 This is another easiest way to enable “Automatical Login” or “Automatically sign-in” to Windows 10 using the Control Userpasswords2 command.
 Perform the following steps to configure it:-

-- Press and hold the Windows logo and press then R from the keyboard to launch the Run dialog box.
+Step 1.
+Press and hold the Windows logo and press the R key from the keyboard to launch the Run dialog box.
 In the resulting Run dialog box, type the following and click the OK button:-

 Once you complete the above steps, when you reboot your Windows 10 machine, it will automatically login into your account without asking you to enter the password.